 - eliminate double-checks,

 - eliminate unnecessary quality control,

 - eliminate bureaucratic procedures.

-Find the most genuine method to perform processes in an easy, simple to understand and user-friendly way.
-Finally, an ERP System is a pillar that contributes to define, improve, and sustain your operational goals.
+Find the most genuine method to perform processes in an easy, simple to understand, and user-friendly way.
+Finally, an ERP System is a pillar that contributes to defining, improving, and sustaining your operational goals.
 The ERP System allows organizations to share information, communicate effectively and improve manufacturing practices.